RomainCuchet/NaviStore/README.md

-# 🛒 Navimall – Smarter In-Store Navigation
+# 🛒 NaviStore – Smarter In-Store Navigation

 Shopping in a large retail store can quickly become a frustrating experience.
 Customers often waste time searching for familiar products, wandering through aisles without clear direction, and leaving with a sense of confusion.
 As a result, many shoppers prefer smaller or already familiar stores — limiting the potential of large retail environments.

-Navimall removes that friction.
+NaviStore removes that friction.
 The app provides real-time product locations, generates an optimized route to complete your shopping list efficiently, and alerts you to product availability.

 👉 For customers: a faster, smoother, and more enjoyable shopping experience.